 Among the top priorities for the renovation are:

 - Reopening the much-missed café and making it better than ever, with new services, new equipment, an updated menu and an improved seating area, while keeping the natural light and materials everyone loves

 - Continuing the Shop For Me service, which allows us to expand our accessibility

 - Adding an additional 33% retail square footage by relocating offices, prep spaces, coolers and vents to other locations off the sales floor

 - Expanding the bulk section with sanitary pull-down handle bins

 - Reorganizing the parking lot to make it more pedestrian-friendly

 - Investing in our infrastructure to keep the facility safe for all

 Watch this space for more information as the project develops, or tune into our board and community meetings for updates.

 The renovation project described above will cost a good deal of money, and the Belfast Community Co-op has three primary sources for funding.
 One is cash reserves, which we have built up a bit over the last few years.
 The second part is bank loans.
-The third is member loans.
+The third is owner loans.